livvie1988/OliviaSkinner/Features.md

 ---
 ### <a name="hfrOn"/>Allow HFR (60fps)

-Controls whether or not videos with HFR (High Frame Rate - 30+fps) streams should be available in the player quality selection list
+Controls whether or not videos with HFR (High Frame Rate - 30+fps) streams should be available in the player quality selection list.
+The video must restart for the change to take effect if this setting was modified while a video was already loaded.

 ---